Asymptotics of $\ell_2$ Regularized Network Embeddings: Proof of Theorem

-As $\mcI_n^{\text{reg}}[K]$ is simply the trace of the operator $T_K$, this will continuously extend to giving the trace on $\mcZ^{\geq 0}(A)$, and more generally the positive trace-class operators on $L^2(\mu_n)$.
-This function is weak* lower semi-continuous as explained above, giving ii).
+For iii), as $\mcI_n^{\text{reg}}[K]$ is simply the trace of the operator $T_K$, this will continuously extend to giving the trace on $\mcZ^{\geq 0}$, and more generally the positive trace-class operators on $L^2(\mu_n)$.
+This function is weak* lower semi-continuous as explained above.